SPRINGHOUSE FARM TN

 -

-As a pet we recommend getting your bunny altered at 4-6 months of age but follow the advice of your Veterinarian of choice.
+As a pet you can get your bunny altered at 4-6 months of age but follow the advice of your Veterinarian of choice.
 Fixing your rabbit (like dogs) can make them more docile and eliminate hormonal issues.
 This is especially beneficial if you have more than one bun.
-When you alter your bunny it’s chance of getting cancer and other health issues is greatly reduced, lengthening its lifespan, when you alter your bunny.
+When you alter your bunny its chance of getting cancer and other health issues is greatly reduced, lengthening its lifespan.
+Altering is not a requirement and I respect new bunny owners personal choices.
+Altering can be a risk for rabbits so do some research and do what you think is best for your situation.

 Habitat: